Herbert Jones (basketball): College career

 As a freshman at Alabama, Jones averaged 4.2 points and 3.5 rebounds per game.
 He drew a single-season program record 23 charges.
 In his sophomore season, he averaged 6.4 points and 3.5 rebounds per game.
 On January 29, 2020, during a game against LSU, Jones suffered a fractured left wrist and underwent surgery three days later.
 He returned to action on February 12 while wearing a cast on his wrist.
 In his next game, after three days, Jones recorded six points and 17 rebounds in an 88–82 win over LSU.
 Late in the game, he made two free throws using only his right hand, due to his injury.
 As a junior, Jones averaged 7.9 points, 6.4 rebounds and 2.3 assists per game and was a Southeastern Conference (SEC) All-Defensive Team selection.
 He declared for the 2020 NBA draft before withdrawing and returning to college.

 At the close of the 2020–21 regular season, Jones was named the SEC Player of the Year and Defensive Player of the Year by the league's coaches.
 As a senior, he averaged 11.2 points, 6.6 rebounds, 3.3 assists, 1.7 steals and 1.1 blocks per game.
 On April 8, 2021, Jones declared for the 2021 NBA draft, forgoing his extra year of college eligibility.

 Professional career

 Jones was selected in the second round of the 2021 NBA draft with the 35th pick by the New Orleans Pelicans.
-On December 28, 2021, Jones scored a career-high 26 points in a 108–104 win against the Cleveland Cavaliers.
+On December 28, 2021, Jones scored a then career-high 26 points in a 108–104 win against the Cleveland Cavaliers.
 On March 27, 2022, he had a career-high six steals in a 116–108 win over the Los Angeles Lakers.
+Jones was selected to the NBA All-Rookie second team.

+On April 5, 2023, Jones put up a career-high 35 points to go with five made three-pointers.

+On May 21, 2024, Jones was named to the NBA All-Defensive First Team, as the only non-center to be included.

+Jones made 20 starts for New Orleans during the 2024–25 NBA season, averaging 10.3 points, 3.9 rebounds, and 3.3 assists.
+On January 10, 2025, Jones was ruled out indefinitely after suffering a torn posterior labrum in his right shoulder.
+On February 12, Jones was ruled out for the remainder of the season after undergoing successful shoulder surgery.

+On July 14, 2025, Jones agreed to a three-year, $68 million contract extension with New Orleans.